dancormier/malloriepotaznick.com/src/pages/created/faq.md

 ## How much does therapy cost?

 The initial intake session is $150.
 Individual 50-minute sessions are $125.
-I have a limited amount of sliding scale openings based on financial need.
+I have a limited amount of sliding scale openings based on financial need, and for those impacted by Covid-19.

 ## How does payment work?